ng-daniel/depression_ml/README.md

 # Machine Learning for Detecting Depression from Motion Data

 This repo contains all the machine learning pipelines and code I wrote in Python for rapid experimentation of various machine learning models and preprocessing techniques.
-I learned so much through this project, and if you want the details and a couple figures, I've explained it all as best as I can.
+This README details my process for this project with explanations for certain techniques and figures of results and other interesting findings.

 ### The Short Version